An essential lifeline for over 45 years.

-Founded in 1980 by a coalition of churches, social service agencies, and individuals, Bremerton Foodline has grown from an all-volunteer emergency food operation into a comprehensive distribution hub serving Kitsap and North Mason counties.
+Founded in 1980 the Bremerton Foodline has grown from an all-volunteer emergency food operation into a comprehensive distribution hub serving Kitsap and North Mason counties.

 Food Security For All